 Únanse a nosotros para una visita en español a David Antonio Cruz: hauntme & Joshua Parks: Born in We – African Descendants of the Atlantic World dirigida por la Dra.
 Christina García.
 Gratuita y abierta al público.

-Join us for a Spanish Language Tour of David Antonio Cruz: hauntme & Joshua Parks: Born in We – African Descendants of the Atlantic World led by Dr. Christina Garcia, Assistant Professor at the department of Hispanic Studies.
+Join us for a Spanish Language Tour of David Antonio Cruz: hauntme & Joshua Parks: Born in We – African Descendants of the Atlantic World led by Dr. Christina Garcia, Associate Professor at the department of Hispanic Studies.
 This tour is free and open to the public.

 Beat the heat with a movie screening in the galleries.
 Join the Halsey Institute for a free screening of Summer of Soul (2021).
 This event is free and open to the public.
 Summer of Soul (2021) has a run time of 1 hour and 58 minutes.